Why Trust This LearnDash Review?

 LearnDash is a learning management system (or LMS).
 If you're not sure what an LMS is, briefly, it's software designed to help you create an online course including management of users, progress tracking, and more.
 LearnDash is a self-hosted LMS which means you host it on your own hosting account.
-Specifically, it's a WordPress LMS plugin so you'll need to install WordPress first, then install the LearnDash plugin through your WordPress admin.
+Specifically, it's a WordPress LMS plugin so you'll need to install WordPress first, then install the LearnDash plugin through your WordPress dashboard.

 Once you've installed the plugin, you're ready to start setting up your online course.
 LearnDash will enable you to set-up your courses, lessons, topics, and even quizzes from within your WordPress admin.
 You'll be able to customize and add-on to the core functionality of LearnDash with other plugins to create a highly interactive online course.

 If you're already familiar with WordPress and are comfortable running your own course platform on your hosting account, then LearnDash may be an excellent fit for you.

 This plugin will give you the ultimate in flexibility for your own course.
 With LearnDash, you will need to update your plugin over time and make sure integrations are working well.
 You may also need to contact your hosting company to make sure everything is running smoothly.